Bloaspiepken/myrecipes/README.md

 - test to get the route
 - Not a model backed resource!
 - Storing the encrypted corsogroup_id in the session hash

+Admin user functionality

+- Permission system virtual necessity in every web based / software app

+- Can be very complex, in CRM or Project Management app's they are one of the primary features

+-  There can be separate tables with permissions for different user levels *This means multiple actions on each and every page will need to hit the database for checks - compromising performance

+- Simple permission based system - You can have a role attribute added to users *Roles can admin, supervisor, moderator, etc with different access levels

+- For our app we'll add on admin attribute, if true then the user is an admin.
+The default will be false

+- We'll update our vieuws and controllers based on this

+Admins will have full access - editing other corsogroup's floats, updating corsogroup info, deleting other corsogroups